Rules

 Matching locations

 By default, rules are matched based on input URL.
 However, since v3.6.0 you can also optionally match on application title and process name.
-URL Tester and auditing supports these options as well.
+Pipeline debugger and auditing supports these options as well.

-When selecting title or process, you can, just like URL matching, use regular expressions or plain substring.
+When selecting title or process (a good example here), you can, just like URL matching, use regular expressions or plain substring.
 Note that scoping is only applicable to URL matching.

 Frameless windows